 After you’d figured that out, the next step would be to find out what type of expression of love you value the most.

-So to Part One: How to figure out your level of maintenance.
+Part One: How to figure out your level of maintenance.

 It’s fairly simple really.
 The two extremes are as follow: